Home » About the Conference

 Dear Colleagues and Friends

-The conference is to be held 22-25 November 2011 in the Owen Glenn Building, University of Auckland, New Zealand.
-Workshops will also be available for participants on the day prior to the conference (22 November).
+The conference is to be held 23-26 November 2015 in the Owen Glenn Building, University of Auckland, New Zealand.
+Workshops will also be available for participants during the day prior to the conference opening (evening of 23 November).

-Formerly hosted by the University of Waikato, New Zealand, LED is an international conference which focuses specifically on the impact of increased cultural linguistic diversity, at both national and supranational levels, and its consequences for the theory, policy and practice of language education.
+Convened by Professor Stephen May, LED is an international conference series which focuses specifically on the impact of increased cultural linguistic diversity, at both national and supranational levels, and its consequences for the theory, policy and practice of language education.
 As such, LED provides an international forum that brings together the latest academic and policy discussions, and promotes critical debate, on the often-complex interconnections between diversity and language education.

-The LED conference is held every four years and is the third of its kind.
-Both previous LED conferences have been widely acclaimed.
-The 1st LED conference (2003) attracted 500 delegates, from over 30 countries, the 2nd (2007), 600 delegates from over 40 countries, and both included key academics and policy makers in the language and education.
+The LED conference is held every four years and is the fourth of its kind.
+The three previous LED conferences have all been widely acclaimed.
+The 1st LED conference (2003) attracted 400 delegates, from over 30 countries, the 2nd (2007), 500 delegates from over 40 countries, the 3rd (2011), 400 delegates from over 30 countries, and all included key academics and policy makers in the language and education fields.

-As with its predecessors, LED 2011 will focus on language and education, with particular reference to addressing/accommodating diversity.
-Within this broad focus, there will be specific streams on:
+As with its predecessors, LED 2015 will focus on language and education, with particular reference to addressing/accommodating diversity.
+Within this broad focus, there will be specific conference streams on:

 Yours sincerely